 In addition to a metro station for intercity travel, you’ll also find connectivity for Bordeaux, Tours, Rennes, Nantes and more.

-6. Le Quartier Latin, nightlife and young vibe
+6. Le Quartier Latin, where to stay in Paris for nightlife

 The Latin Quarter of Paris within the 5th and the 6th arrondissements is a haven for students on the Seine’s left bank.
 This is a lively, youthful place where backpackers are sure to feel welcomed.
 It’s a scene if idyllic bistros and cafés for as far as the eye can see here.